Propagation effects at low frequencies seen in the LOFAR long-term monitoring of the periodically active FRB 20180916B: Analysis and Results

 Inhomogeneities in the medium through which the bursts propagate results in a geometric time delay between rays from the burst received at the telescope, manifesting as a temporal broadening of the pulse.
 This pulse broadening due to multi-path scattering can be described by a one-sided exponential function in the case of an infinitely extended, thin screen.
 The resulting time ($t$) variant burst profile $\mathrm{I}(t)$ is a convolution of the pulse broadening function with the underlying emitted burst profile:

 Here, $\tau_\mathrm{s}$ is the scattering timescale and $\Gamma(t, \sigma_{t})$ is the underlying burst profile before scattering, which we assume to be a Gaussian with standard deviation $\sigma_{t}$.
-Scattering timescale varies with frequency as $\tau_\mathrm{s} \propto \nu^{-\alpha}$, where $\alpha = 4$ assuming a thin-screen scattering model with Gaussian inhomogeneities \citep{Williamson_1974_MNRAS, Lang_1971_ApJ}.
+Scattering timescale varies with frequency as $\tau_\mathrm{s} \propto \nu^{\alpha}$, where generally scattering index $\alpha$ is between $-4$ \citep[for a thin-screen scattering model with Gaussian inhomogeneities]{Williamson_1974_MNRAS, Lang_1971_ApJ} and $-4.4$ \citep[Kolmogorov spectrum]{Lee_1975_ApJ}.
+However, it is possible that scattering scales with frequency with a different $\alpha$.
+To test this we measure scattering timescales at different subbands of individual bursts by performing a \texttt{scipy} least-squares fit of a model of the burst as given in Equation~\ref{eq:scattering} to the different subbands (Figure~\ref{fig:scattering_index_fit}), and measure varying indices between $-4.5 \leq \alpha \leq -1.7$.
+Given the large errors on the indices (see Figure~\ref{fig:scattering_index_fit}), we choose to scale the scattering timescales measured below to an $\alpha = -4.0$ to reference them to 150\,MHz, and include the deviation in scattering timescale if scaled using $\alpha \in [-4.4, -3.6]$ as a part of the error.
+The $\alpha$ fit for burst B6 has the smallest error associated and agrees with $\alpha = -4.0$.

-Scattering timescales were measured by fitting the total intensity profiles of each burst with a symmetric Gaussian envelope ( $\Gamma(t, \sigma_{t})$) convolved with an exponential tail by a least-squares fit using the MCMC method (with the \texttt{emcee} Python package; \citealt{foremanmackey_2013_pasp}).
+Scattering timescales were measured by fitting the total intensity profiles of each burst with a symmetric Gaussian envelope ( $\Gamma(t, \sigma_{t})$) convolved with an exponential tail first by a least-squares fit using the \texttt{scipy} Python package.
+The obtained values were used as the initial values for a least-squares fit using the MCMC method (with the \texttt{emcee} Python package; \citealt{foremanmackey_2013_pasp}).
+The results of the fitting algorithm can be compared with the burst profile in Figure~\ref{fig:scattering_residuals}, which also shows the residuals after subtracting the model fit from the data.
 One Gaussian component was assumed for all bursts except B25 where the downward-drifting substructures are distinguishable in the dynamic spectrum (Figure~\ref{fig:burstfamily}).
 We assume that scattering time scales with frequency as $\nu^{-4}$, and only measure it for bursts with $\mathrm{S/N}>10$.
-The measured scattering timescales (Table~\ref{tab:prop_effects}), referenced to $150$\,MHz, vary temporally between $\sim14$\,ms and $\sim110$\,ms, as seen in Figure~\ref{fig:scattering}.
-We see variation in scattering timescales on the order of a few milliseconds to a few tens of milliseconds even for bursts within the same activity cycle.
+Since our scattering fits to bursts B7 and B14 (see Figure~\ref{fig:scattering_residuals}) are affected by the presence of possible secondary peaks in their frequency-integrated time profiles, we consider the measured value for these bursts to only be an upper limit.
+The measured scattering timescales (Tables~\ref{tab:prop_effects} and \ref{tab:B1_to_B18_burst_properties}), referenced to $150$\,MHz, span a range between $\sim30$\,ms and $\sim70$\,ms (excluding B7 and B14), as seen in Figure~\ref{fig:scattering}.